utsecnet/PAW/README.md

 **What is a PAW?**

 In short, a PAW is one solution to the problem of credential theft, replay and pivoting attacks, and privilege escalation.
 PAW is a method of administrating network devices in a more secure and more hardened environment than what most admins are used to.
-A successful PAW deployment will contain many security controls aimed to enable a more [Defense in Depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)) security strategy.solution
+A successful PAW deployment will contain many security controls aimed to enable a more [Defense in Depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)) security strategy.

 **Okay, but what is a PAW?**